How To Turn Your Kettle Into A Smoker

 4. Put the meat on the Kettle Braai away from the coals (over the disposable water trays):

 Gently lay the meat over the water trays and as far away from the coals as possible.
 Never ever allow the meat to rest directly over the coals- it will burn!
-Cook your meat in batches if need and use a Casserole in the oven to keep the meat warm.
+Cook your meat in batches if needed and use a Casserole in the oven to keep the meat warm.

 Close the Kettle Braai and position the vent to be directly over the meat.
 The benefit of this is to help direct the smoke over the meat.
 Keep the temperature controlled and low by closing all the vents, even the bottom one!